 For my part, it makes me think of the prologue to John’s gospel: “In the beginning was the Word, and the Word was with God, and the Word was God...and the Word became flesh and lived among us.”

-With his signature, circular language, John, like the storyteller in my children’s Sunday School class, ties together the ends of that golden cord: the Word of God - who was in the beginning with God - became flesh, becomes flesh, this coming Christmas day as much as any other.
-God’s Word slipped into our world, slipped into our time with its beginning, middle, and end.
+With his signature, circular language, John, like the storyteller in my children’s Sunday School class, ties together the ends of that golden cord: the Word of God - who was in the beginning with God - became flesh, becomes flesh, on Christmas day and every day.
+God’s Word slips into our world, slips into our time with its beginning, middle, and end.

 I wonder what this makes you think of?